 Romania and the Holocaust

-By Radu Ioanid, director of the international archives program at the Center for Advanced Holocaust Studies at the Washington Holocaust Memorial Museum, Serge Klarsfeld, lawyer, historian, president of the Association of Sons and Daughters of Jewish Deportees of France, and Claude Singer, historian, head of the educational service of the Shoah Memorial.
+By Radu Ioanid, director of the international archives program at the Center for Advanced Holocaust Studies at the Washington Holocaust Memorial Museum, Serge Klarsfeld, lawyer, historian, president of the Association of Sons and Daughters of Jewish Deportees in France, and Claude Singer, historian, head of the educational department at the Shoah Memorial.

 Register on the Memorial website